mol-sarg/GEOG5302M-Mini-Data-Science-Project/README.md

 ## Objectives

-- Analyze long-term GHG emission trends in the UK between 2005 and 2022.
+- Analyze long-term GHG emission trends in the UK between 2005 and 2022
-- Assess the impact of the COVID-19 pandemic on national emissions.
+- Assess the impact of the COVID-19 pandemic on national emissions
-- Identify which sector's emissions were most impacted by COVID-19 and
+- Identify which sector's emissions were most impacted by COVID-19

 ## Methods